Thought

 Why it matters

-Consistency is key, so I’m going to repeat this process everything day until my basement is where I want it to be.
+Consistency is the real multiplier here, so I plan to keep repeating it until the basement is where I want it to be.